 Legislation passed in the 2013 session made changes to the benefit structure for members hired on or after July 1, 2013 (Tier Two), including changing final average salary to the highest 60 months rather than the highest 36 months of service and changing the maximum cost of living adjustment from 2.5% to 1.0%.
 Additional legislation was passed in the 2017 session, which granted the PERB the authority to set the actuarial assumptions used to determine the benefit amounts payable under optional forms of payment for members hired on or after July 1, 2017 (Tier Three).
 It also changed the minimum age required to qualify for unreduced retirement under the Rule of 85 from age 55 to age 60 for members hired on or after July 1, 2018 (Tier Four).
-There were 16,526 members in Tiers Two, Three and Four as of July 1, 2019, or about 39% of the active membership, compared to 33% in the prior valuation.
-These covered payroll for these members is about 28% of total covered payroll.
-It will be a number of years before the benefit changes in the newer tiers have a meaningful impact on the valuation results.
+There were 18,618 members in Tiers Two, Three and Four as of July 1, 2020, or about 43% of the active membership, compared to 39% in the prior valuation.
+The covered payroll for these members is about 32% of the total covered payroll.
+Because these members have few years of service and are more recently hired, they tend to have lower liabilities.
+As a result, they do not have a significant impact on the valuation results.

-A summary of the key results from the July 1, 2019 actuarial valuation, excluding the Omaha State Service annuity, is shown in the following table.
+A summary of the key results from the July 1, 2020 actuarial valuation, excluding the Omaha Service Annuity, is shown in the following table.
 As the table indicates, the statutory contribution rates are sufficient to meet the actuarial required contribution rate and no additional State appropriation is required for the current year.
 Further detail on the valuation results can be found in the following sections of this Board Summary.

-July 1, 2019 Valuation Results July 1, 2018 Valuation Results
+July 1, 2020 Valuation Results July 1, 2019 Valuation Results

-Unfunded Actuarial Accrued Liability (\$M) \$1,305 \$1,456
+Unfunded Actuarial Accrued Liability (\$M) \$1,157 \$1,305

-Funded Ratio (Actuarial Assets) 90.29% 88.80%
+Funded Ratio (Actuarial Assets) 91.65% 90.29%

-Normal Cost Rate 13.35% 13.28%
+Normal Cost Rate 13.30% 13.35%

-UAAL Amortization Rate 5.07% 5.45%
+UAAL Amortization Rate 4.75% 5.07%

-Total Actuarial Required Contribution 18.42% 18.73%
+Total Actuarial Required Contribution 18.05% 18.42%

 Member Contribution Rate (9.78%) (9.78%)

 Employer Contribution Rate (9.88%) (9.88%)

 State Contribution Rate (2.00%) (2.00%)

 Total Contribution Rate (21.66%) (21.66%)

-Shortfall/(Margin) (3.24%) (2.93%)
+Shortfall/(Margin) (3.61%) (3.24%)

 Additional Required State Contribution \$0 \$0